Skip to content

 Pause a workflow without occupying a thread or blocking a worker.

 The execution is suspended and re-queued after the duration expires.
 Zero threads blocked.
+Each sleep requires a unique, stable name for replay.

-ctx.sleep(Duration::from_secs(3600)).await?; // wait 1 hour
+ctx.sleep("approval-wait", Duration::from_secs(3600)).await?; // wait 1 hour

 Sleep until an absolute point in time.